 No Action Alternative 1 would not implement any regulations to slow down the rate at which the quota is being met for vermilion snapper and provide no relief to derby conditions that may be occurring.
 Alternative 1 could have positive biological effects if effort is reduced for long periods of time including a portion of the time of peak spawning, which occurs during June-August.
 However, Alternative 1 could also have negative biological effects when fishermen target co-occurring species and discard dead vermilion snapper.
 Alternative 2 could be expected to extend the fishing season by about a month for both July-December and January-June.
-Reducing the trip limit from 1,000 lb gutted weight to 500 lb gutted weight during July-December 2009 and January-June 2010 (Sub-Alternative 2a) would extend the fishing season by approximately two weeks.
-Alternative 3 could be expected to extend the fishing season by about three weeks for both July-December and January-June.
+Reducing the trip limit from 1,000 lb gutted weight to 500 lb gutted weight during July-December 2009 and January-June 2010 (Sub-Alternative 2a) would extend the fishing season by about three weeks for both July-December and January-June.